kcinesser/ia-clients-laravel/readme.md

 You can now visit [iaclients.test](http://iaclients.test/)

 After installing successfully, you only need to run `vagrant up` (inside the project directory) to access [iaclients.test](http://iaclients.test/) from now on.

+### Step 4

+Locally, run:

+    npm install

+Then:

+    npm run dev

+To install any module dependencies and combile assets.

+Then, in vagrant, run:

+    php artisan migrate

+To run any pending migrations.
+At this point, there is not seed/development database, so the first time you set up, you'll be starting from scratch.